Security of Funds and Property

 • Other taxes: How do transfer taxes affect the cost of your exchange?

 • Value: Is the property you are selling worth more than the property you are buying?
 Will you make improvements to the replacement property?
-What are your options?
+What are your options for maximizing the benefit of the exchange?

 • Financing and equity: How much equity do you have in the property being sold?
 How much of the replacement property purchase price do you plan to finance?
 Is there an imbalance that needs to be addressed?